 No summative assessments will be condoned.
-Summative means all assessment marks that contribute to the final mark of a subject, but not including examinations for the purpose of this rule.
+Summative means all assessment marks that contribute to the final mark of a module, but not including examinations for the purpose of this rule.

-- If a student misses a summative written or oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to sit for the test.
-This certificate must be submitted to the lecturer and level coordinator, no later than one week after the date of the missed test. - If a student misses a summative written or oral or practical test, for reasons other than illness, a special test may be granted if the student provides a valid declaration that for unavoidable reasons it was impossible for the student to sit for the test.
-This declaration must be submitted to the lecturer and level coordinator, no later than one week after the date of the missed test.
+- Due to COVID-19 related restricts some assessment might have to be undertaken virtually.
+In addition some summative assessments might also have to be changed to continuous assessment methods.
+Clarity on the nature of assessments will be communicated to students upon receipt of relevant decisions from university management. - If a student misses a summative written or oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to sit for the test.
+This certificate must be submitted to the lecturer and level coordinator, no later than one week after the date of the missed test.

-- In addition, a special test may be granted to students for valid academic reasons. - The special test may take the form of an oral test and may be set at the end of the period of registration. - Any student who misses an assessment and who does not qualify for a special test, and any student who qualifies for a special test but fails to write it, shall be awarded a zero mark for the missed assessment. - A student who qualifies for a special test granted for valid academic reasons but fails to write it, or achieves lower than their original results, shall be awarded their original results.
+- If a student misses a summative written or oral or practical test, for reasons other than illness, a special test may be granted if the student provides a valid declaration that for unavoidable reasons it was impossible for the student to sit for the test.
+This declaration must be submitted to the lecturer and level coordinator, no later than one week after the date of the missed test. - In addition, a special test may be granted to students for valid academic reasons. - The special test may take the form of an oral test and may be set at the end of the period of registration. - Any student who misses an assessment and who does not qualify for a special test, and any student who qualifies for a special test but fails to write it, shall be awarded a zero mark for the missed assessment. - A student who qualifies for a special test granted for valid academic reasons but fails to write it, or achieves lower than their original results, shall be awarded their original results.